Top 30 Stress or Anxiety Memes That Every Employee Can Relate To

 01. No Hatred

-You should avoid creating memes to harass mocking, or deliberately harming anyone.
+You should avoid creating memes to harass, mock, or deliberately harm anyone.
 Your memes should be lighthearted and not aimed at putting others down.
 So, make sure your humor stays positive and doesn’t hurt any particular group.

 02. Avoid Violence

-It is a must to avoid violence in your memes, even if it's meant to be humorous.
-Violent content can be disturbing to viewers, not everyone in your company or customers positively take them.
+It's a must to avoid violence in your memes, even if it's meant to be humorous.
+Violent content can be disturbing to viewers.
+Not everyone in your company or customers takes them positively.
 Also, they might hurt your brand’s reputation.
 So, it is better to keep a friendly tone.

 Avoid using real names or photos of individuals or teams, unless you have permission.
 This is a vital thing to consider.
 Targeting a specific person or team may come off as mean-spirited or lead to privacy concerns.
 So, you should avoid this and stick to universal scenarios, fake names, or characters that people can relate to.